subugoe/oa2020cadata/analysis/paper.md

 two-thirds of articles published between 2014 - 2018.
 The Big 3,
 Elsevier, Springer Nature and Wiley, accounted for a percentage of 46 %.
-However, further analysis suggests large differences when differentiating between toll and fully open access: The market for fully open access journals seems to be far less dominated by major publishing houses.
+However, further analysis suggests large differences when differentiating between subscription and fully open access journals: The market for fully open access journals seems to be far less dominated by major publishing houses.
 A notable exception is Springer Nature with its large fully open access portfolio including BioMed Central and the large mega-journals Scientific Reports and Nature Communications.

-### Global Map of Toll-Access Journal Publishing
+### Global Map of Journal Publishing

 Using `rp_14_18` the publisher market shares can be further broken down by country affiliation from corresponding authors.
-The following figure presents a global map of publishing in toll-access journals.
+The following figure presents a global map of scholarly journal publishing represented in the Web of Science.
 Publications from institutions based in the European Union were summarized as “EU28”.
-Together, all EU 28 member states constituted the largest market for toll-access publishing between 2014-18.
+Together, all EU 28 member states constituted the largest market for journal publishing between 2014-18.

 ![Figure 4](figure/map.png)

-The following figure shows the country share per publisher in terms of original articles and reviews published in toll-access journals using corresponding author affiliations.
+The following figure shows the country share per publisher in terms of original articles and reviews published in subscription journals using corresponding author affiliations.
 The flipped x-axis shows the top 10 countries of affiliations in terms of articles published, while the y-axis depicts the percentage per publisher.
 The figure indicates, which countries were of particularly importance to a publisher.
 Furthermore, it suggests large variations across publishers.
 Take for instance the publisher Royal Society of Chemistry.
-Around every third article published in a toll-access journal was submitted from an author based in China, while the overall share of China-based authors was 17 %.
+Around every third article published in a subscription journal was submitted from an author based in China, while the overall share of China-based authors was 17 %.

 ![](figure/publisher_share.png)